 Now it’s onto the interview process to get to know your candidates face to face.

 Use this time to learn more about your candidate’s background and experience, loop back on their skills or personality assessment results, and understand their interpersonal skills.

 You may choose to do your interview in person, remotely, or using a one-way video interview tool.
 If you’re thinking about the latter, why not check out our Video Intros feature?

 Then, it’s time to execute your new hire and make them an offer.
 As always, do your market research beforehand and only extend an offer that’s competitive to avoid it being rejected.

 Then, it’s all about getting ready to welcome your new employee.
 This can be hard to get right, especially in a remote environment, so check out our guide on 7 Awesome New Employee Onboarding Ideas if you need some inspiration!

 There’s a lot more to personality tests than always meets the eye.
-They’re a great way to assess cultural fit, understand behavior patterns, and align on work styles.
-But, they’re simply not reliable enough to be used in isolation.
+They’re a great way to assess cultural fit, understand behaviour patterns, and align on work styles.
+But they’re simply not reliable enough to be used in isolation.

 So, whether it’s Myers Briggs, the A, B, C & D test, or the DICS theory, we’d recommend combining your personality questionnaires with a Toggl Hire skills test to get a truly valuable insight into your next set of candidates!

 James Elliott is a Strategy Manager and Writer from London, UK.
 When not working on the day job, James writes on a variety of business and project management topics with a focus on content that enables readers to take action and improve their ways of working.
 You can check out James’ work on his website or by connecting on LinkedIn.